Air Force Reserve Officer Training Corps (AFROTC)

 Air Force Reserve Officer Training Corps (AFROTC) is offered through an agreement with the University of Southern California (USC).
 The program is open to most undergraduate students with at least two and a half years of school remaining.
 Competitive scholarships valued at up to 100 percent of tuition and fees are available to qualified applicants.
 See the Financial Aid section of this catalog for more information.

 Classes are offered on the USC campus on Fridays and include one hour of academics for freshmen and sophomores and three hours of academics for juniors and seniors.
 Students also participate in two hours of leadership laboratory, physical training, and practical leadership training and development as Air Force officer candidates.
-Students are required to attend a four-week intensive summer field training at Maxwell Air Force Base in Montgomery, Alabama, between their second and third years in the program.
+Students are required to attend a two-week intensive summer field training at Maxwell Air Force Base in Montgomery, Alabama, between their second and third years in the program.

 Classes are also offered at California State University, San Bernardino, which APU students may enroll in using our cross-town agreement.
 View AFROTC course descriptions or learn more about the AFROTC program.